Austria

 Gosau

 Gosau was a peaceful overnight stop that I had no expectations off until we got there.
-IT was beautiful!
+It was beautiful!
 The wide open space made it easy to walk the dogs, and the dramatic mountain backdrop gave everything a quiet kind of drama.
 I especially loved taking photos of the dogs here, also because the small gas station in front of the mountains looked like something out of a vintage film.
 We didn’t plan much here, just a rest, a good sleep, and some time to take in the view.
 Sometimes that’s all you really need on a road trip.

 Hallstatt